Johnnie Bryan Hunt: Early life and career

-Hunt was known for his generosity, and carried a money clip containing $100 bills, which he would hand out to people he felt could use the money.
+Hunt started a rice hulls business with his wife Johnelle in 1961.
+After initially losing $19,000, the business became the world's largest producer of poultry litter.
+In 1969, Hunt purchased a small trucking operation with five tractors and seven trailers, at first as a support for the rice hulls business.
+By 1983, the operation had grown into the 80th largest trucking firm in the U.S. The same year, Hunt sold his rice hull operation, and J. B. Hunt Transport Services, Inc., went public, offering more than one million shares of stock.

 Retirement

-Hunt began to remove himself from the company when he stepped down as president in 1982 but was still a fixture in the company and remained chairman of the board until 1995.
-On December 31, 2004, Hunt retired from the company but remained its largest shareholder.
-Although retired, Hunt visited the headquarters located in Lowell, Arkansas, frequently to shake hands and converse with employees.
-He regularly telephoned the executive assistants to ask "What's the stock doing, Darling?"
+Hunt stepped down as president of his company in 1982 but remained a fixture, staying on as chairman of the board until 1995.
+On December 31, 2004, Hunt retired but remained the company's largest shareholder.

+Hunt was generous.
+He carried a money clip containing $100 bills, which he would hand out to people he felt were needy.

 In 2005, Springdale Public Schools opened a new elementary school named after Hunt.
 The Hunt family donated the land for the school, valued in excess of $500,000.
 This K-5 elementary school is located on Silent Grove Road in Springdale, Arkansas.
 Hunt was a frequent visitor to the school after it opened.

 In early 2006, Hunt bought the site of the abandoned Superconducting Super Collider in Waxahachie, Texas, for $6.5 million, hoping to turn it into a secure data storage facility.
 His death at a hospital in Springdale, Arkansas, on December 7, 2006, after sustaining a head injury in a fall on ice five days earlier, put an end to this project.
-The property was sold to the chemical company Magnablend for $5 million in 2012.